josprima/simple-movie-app/README.md

 - Detail page of movie

 ## TODO
-Due to limited time to complete this simple project, there are some update that need to apply:
+Due to limited time to complete this simple project, there are some important update that need to apply such as:

 - Add testing for component
 - Update detail page information